 The National Library Service (NLS) completed its transition of the audio magazine program from cassettes to digital cartridges in June of 2013.
 All NLS-produced magazines are now being circulated to patrons on digital cartridge.
 See the NLS alphabetical list of titles for the most up-to-date list of magazines in braille and digital formats.

 Digital magazines come in red containers and the cartridges are light blue.
 Raised lettering and braille on the container provide another indication that a magazine is inside.

 Institutions: At this time, only individual patrons may receive cartridge magazines from NLS.
 Institutional patrons may sign up for a BARD account to download magazines and books, but cannot receive them in cartridge format from NLS.

-Please remember that Talking Book Topics in audio format is now produced only on digital cartridge, and is considered a magazine subscription that must now be returned to the producer.
+Please remember that Talking Book Topics, if received on digital cartridge, is considered a magazine subscription that must now be returned to the producer.
 Online versions of current and previous Talking Book Topics catalogsare also available.

 The loan period for digital magazine cartridges is NOT the same as for books.
 The loan period for cartridges with weekly publications on them is one week after you receive them.
 The loan period for cartridges containing monthly, bimonthly, and/or quarterly publications is one month after you receive them, even if they also include weekly publications.